 Neurology is a vast field of medicine.
 Bryan Health provides a variety of treatments for neuro patients, including:

-Vertebroplasty and Kyphoplasty
+Vertebroplasty and Kyphoslasty

 These are image-guided, minimally-invasive nonsurgical therapies that strengthen a broken spinal bone that has been weakened by osteoporosis, or less commonly, cancer.
 The procedures can increase your ability to function in everyday life and prevent further damage to your spine.
 Vertebroplasty and kyphoplasty also help ease pain caused by compression fractures.
 The procedures often are done on an outpatient basis.